 Thereafter, the husband is told what it will take to make the woman his wife.
 He will have to pay dowry; settle every entitlement that is due to every segment of the community and bear the total cost of the traditional wedding ceremony, etc.

-Afterwards he can proudly call himself a married man.
-Thence, he’ll own the bride and her belongings including any child she had out of wedlock, if the man wishes.
+Afterward, he can proudly call himself a married man.
+Thence, he’ll own the bride and her belongings including any child she had out of wedlock if the man wishes.

-Unlike in African tradition, it is the bride’s family that cater for the cost of the European/Christian wedding ceremony.
-That means that the bride family is marrying the man, contrasting the African tradition.
+Unlike in African tradition, it is the bride’s family that caters to the cost of the European/Christian wedding ceremony.
+That means that the bride's family is marrying the man, contrasting the African tradition.
 As it is said; ‘who pays the piper calls the tune’.